Write us

 Resquest information

-Machu Picchu Travel Guide: Ultimate Guide to Machu Picchu 2025
+Machu Picchu Travel Guide 2026: Everything You Need to Know

-Home / Travel Blog / Machu Picchu Travel Guide: Ultimate Guide to Machu Picchu 2025
+Home / Travel Blog / Machu Picchu Travel Guide 2026: Everything You Need to Know

-Machu Picchu Travel Guide: Ultimate Guide to Machu Picchu 2025
+Machu Picchu Travel Guide 2026: Everything You Need to Know

 Machu Picchu is an ancient Inca citadel located in the Cusco region, Peru, at 2,490 meters of altitude, right at the edge of the Andean jungle.
 Known worldwide as "The Lost City of the Incas", it was declared a World Heritage Site by UNESCO in 1983 and chosen as one of the New Seven Wonders of the World in 2007.
 You get there mainly by train from Cusco or Ollantaytambo to Aguas Calientes, or through the Inca Trail and other multi-day trekking routes.
 It is the most visited tourist destination in Peru and one of the most important archaeological ruins in Peru.
 In this guide you will find everything you need to plan your trip: how to buy tickets and passes to Machu Picchu, the different routes to get there (including the classic Inca Trail), the best time to visit it, and practical tips to make the most of your time in the sanctuary.